oAGoulart/wrappem/README.md

 If you're interested in this method you can learn more about [PE Format](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) and the [Import Table](http://sandsprite.com/CodeStuff/Understanding_imports.html) (it's a lot of stuff tho, so get some coffee first).
 Also, consider checking my brief explanation on how this tool works here: [Injecting payloads in DLLs](https://oagoulart.github.io/rambles/injecting-payloads-in-dlls).

-**UPDATE (May 27, 2025):** v1.0.0 is a refactored version of the same method used in v0.2.2.
-This code was originally written in 2021, but was forgotten on one of my backup drives.
+**UPDATE (May 27, 2025):** v1.x is a refactored version of the same method used in v0.2.2.
+This code was originally written in 2021, but was forgotten in one of my backup drives.

 ## Usage